mcneel/developer.rhino3d.com/content/en/guides/compute/compute-faq/index.md

 {{< call-out "warning" "Warning" >}}
 <strong>Warning!</strong> Your core-hour billing token allows anyone with it to charge your team at will.
 Do <strong>NOT</strong> share this token with anyone.
 {{< /call-out >}}

+### How do I find detailed usage statistics about my core-hour billing license?

+1. Go to the [Licenses Portal](https://www.rhino3d.com/licenses?_forceEmpty=true) and **select the team** that you set up with Core-hour billing.
+1. You should then see a table with a list of available McNeel products. **Click on the name of the product (i.e. Rhino 8)** that you wish to inspect.
+1. A new page will be opened which contains some live usage statistics. **Click on the blue button labeled "View Historical Usage"** at the bottom of this page.
+1. Another new page will be generated which allows you to set custom time ranges and inspect the historical usage of your core-hour billing license.
+You may even click on the blue button at the bottom of this page to download a comma-separated value list (CSV) of your usage statistics.

 ### I'm getting a 401 Error message.
 What does that mean?